Thanks to our friend Mat for the image

 Having An Epidural

 One of the best methods for limiting pain and making sure you stay calm is to opt for an epidural injection.
-This is administered via a hollow needle that is inserted very near the ladies spine and can often make the whole process far less stressful for both mother and baby.
-Still, you’ll need to get your doctors permission to have on of these, and although most people have no trouble with that, it’s certain not guaranteed you’ll be allowed.
+This is administered via a hollow needle that is inserted very near the spine and can often make the whole process far less stressful for both mother/father and baby.
+Still, you’ll need to get your doctor’s permission to have one of these, and although most people have no trouble with that, it’s certainly not guaranteed you’ll be allowed.

 Chances are you’ve both been forced to attend parenting classes that deal with the issue of childbirth, right?
 Well then you should have some idea about how to breathe properly during the procedure.
 Simply ensure you take big, long breath’s and this should have a calming effect.
 Just remember that you’ll almost certain have some nitrous-oxide-style gas and air on hand, so the larger your lung capacity, the more you’ll float a little and stop feeling the pain.

-Whether you’re the one giving birth or the one stood watching, focusing on your partner during the most painful and scary moments is essential.
+for CBD edibles, which are known to be effective at promoting calm.
+Focussing on your partner during the most painful and scary moments is also essential.
 Look into their eyes and think of a happy place.
 You should find this calms you down considerably.
 Alternatively, some women seem to like to show their partners exactly how much pain they’re in by grabbing hold of certain delicate body parts – so lads, watch out! (joke).

 I hope now you’ll be a little better prepared, and therefore a little less scared about the miracle that’s about to happen – good luck!